Executive Director, CHOICES Education Group | Board member since 1993

 Carsten Stehr is the Pacific Region Director for Bank of America’s Real Estate Services Division, overseeing a portfolio of bank occupied retail and administrative properties with more than 10 million square feet across nine western states.
 His responsibilities include oversight of the implementation of real estate strategies in support of Line of Business and enterprise goals, financial oversight of $400 million in operating expenses, and governance and control over the Integrated Facility Management services provided by outsourced Facility Partners.
 Carsten is a graduate of United Way’s Leadership Tomorrow, class of 2004.
 He has supported community outreach organizations dating back to his senior year at Oregon State University where he volunteered at the local United Way Community Outreach Center with the Crisis Line.
 Carsten has devoted his volunteer time supporting CHOICES Education Group, Habitat for Humanity, NW Harvest and Boys and Girls Club.
 Carsten is married and is a father to two daughters.
 He enjoys hiking, biking and spending time with his family.

-James Thomas serves as Senior Manager of Inclusion, Diversity, Equity and Accessibility Programs at Starbucks, where he supports the company’s U.S. retail business, including more than 17,000 stores and 187,000 employees.
-He is charged with helping to operationalize and implement the company’s inclusion and diversity strategies throughout the retail business to create a more inclusive environment for both customers and employees.
-James is a two-and-a-half-year Starbucks employee and has also been a District Manager, supporting a portfolio of stores in the Seattle market.
-Prior to Starbucks, James spent 20 years at Nordstrom in multiple roles that included being a Store Manager for both the Rack and Full Line division and ten years in the diversity and inclusion division, five leading the company program.
+James Thomas serves as the first Director/Head of Inclusion, Equity and Diversity, Ste.
+Michelle Wine Estates.
+James brings extensive knowledge in leading diversity and inclusion programs in the retail sector and plays a pivotal role in advancing Ste.
+Michelle’s efforts to create inclusive and welcoming spaces that encourage everyone to be themselves.
+Prior to Ste.
+Michelle, James spent three and a half years at Starbucks as a District Manager and then as Senior Manager Inclusion, Diversity, Equity and Accessibility U.S. Retail, and 20 years at Nordstrom in multiple roles that included being a Store Manager for both the Rack and Full Line division and ten years in the diversity and inclusion division, five leading the company program.
 James is a Cornell University certified diversity professional and has his undergraduate degree in Business Administration from the University of Phoenix and a graduate degree in Legal Studies from Arizona State University.
 He has served on a number of nonprofit boards that include Seattle Goodwill, Big Brothers Big Sisters of Puget Sound and CHOICES Education Group.
-In his spare time, he enjoys playing tennis, hiking and riding his motorcycle.
-He also remains quite busy chasing his triplet boys at home.

 EMERITUS BOARD MEMBERS